AmazingAng/WTF-Solidity/Languages/en/14_Interface_en/readme.md

 ```

 ## Remix demo
-- Abstract example (simple demo code as shown)
+- Abstract example:
   ![14-1](./img/14-1.png)
-- Interface example (simple demo code as shown)
+- Interface example:
   ![14-2](./img/14-2.png)

 ## Summary
-In this lecture, I introduce the `abstract` and `interface` in `solidity`, which can write templates and reduce code redundancy.
+In this chapter, we introduced the `abstract` and `interface` contracts in `solidity`, which can be used to write contract templates and reduce code redundancy.
-We also talk about the `ERC721` interface contract `IERC721` and how to use it to interact with the `BAYC` contract.
+We also learned the interface contract of `ERC721` token standard and how to interact with the `BAYC` contract using interface contract.